LibertyDSNP/contracts/README.md

 Environment Variables
 1. create a `.env` file -
-`TESTNET_ACCOUNT_PRIVATE_KEY` - private key for which account hardhat uses.
+`TESTNET_ACCOUNT_PRIVATE_KEY` - private key for the account which  hardhat uses.
 Set it to an account we have on the POA testnet that has eth in it.

 ## Accounts